Skip to content

 Environment Variables

-All settings can be overridden via environment variables using the EXFILGUARD__ prefix with double underscores for nesting.
+You can override any setting with environment variables.
+Use the EXFILGUARD__ prefix and double underscores for nesting.

 # Override listen address